sbressie/geocoder/README.md

-Address Geocoder Streamlit App
+Reverse Lookup to Geocode Addresses from geocoordinate pairs

-This is a simple Streamlit web application designed to geocode addresses from CSV or GeoJSON files into latitude and longitude coordinates.
+This is a simple Streamlit web application designed to geocode addresses from CSV files or lists of latitude and longitude coordinates.
 It utilizes the OpenStreetMap Nominatim service for geocoding.
 Features

-    Input Formats: Accepts CSV files (with an 'address' column) and GeoJSON FeatureCollections (where each feature's properties contain an 'address' key).
+    Input Formats: Accepts CSV files (with an 'WKT' column) or lat/lon pairs.
+Users may also enter coordinate lists separated with a             semicolon, alternatively single location coordinate pairs maybe entered.

-    Geocoding: Converts addresses to geographic coordinates (latitude and longitude).
+    Geocoding: Converts geographic coordinates (latitude and longitude) to addresses.

-    Output Formats: Provides options to download the geocoded data as CSV or GeoJSON.
+    Output Formats: Provides options to download the address data as CSV.

-    Rate Limiting: Includes a rate limiter to respect the usage policy of the Nominatim service.

-    User Feedback: Displays progress and status messages during the geocoding process.
+    User Feedback: Displays progress and status messages during the process and in results.